Skip to content

 My beard and skin are very unique in that I have a bunch of acne scars from my teen years.
 This leaves me with quite a few uneven and bumpy parts of my cheeks and my neck.
 The grain of my beard also does a 90-degree turn when it gets past my jaw, making shaving against or across the grain rather difficult when not using a safety razor.

 The Shavette performed rather well with these curveballs thrown at it, but the sharpness of the blade is very unforgiving when it comes to bumps on the skin.
-The key here is to move very very slowly, or else you are going to get all kinds of bite on the skin.
+The key here is to move very, very slowly, or else you are going to get all kinds of bite on the skin.

 It doesn’t like facial contours, though.
-Any place the skin isn’t flat is an invite for the corners of the razor to bite into the skin and draw a bit of blood.
+Any place the skin isn’t flat is an invitation for the corners of the razor to bite into the skin and draw a bit of blood.
 This leaves my three chins and me in a bit of a pickle, and I found it easier to go back with a safety razor of my Goodfellas’ Smile Shibumi Kamisori to clean up some small trouble spots.

 It gave me a really smooth overall shave, but there was no way I could get away at any point without at least one knick.